US STOCKS-Wall St set to open higher as oil prices recover

 By Tanya Agrawal

-June 26 U.S. stocks were set to open higher on Monday as oil prices climbed from last week's seven-month lows.
+June 26 (Reuters) - U.S. stocks were set to open higher on Monday as oil prices climbed from last week's seven-month lows.

 Oil edged up for the third straight session but gains were capped by the relentless rise in U.S. supply and bloated global inventories.